isc-projects/bind9/bin/dig/nslookup.rst

 Description
 ~~~~~~~~~~~

-``nslookup`` is a program to query Internet domain name servers.
+:program:`nslookup` is a program to query Internet domain name servers.
-``nslookup`` has two modes: interactive and non-interactive.
+:program:`nslookup` has two modes: interactive and non-interactive.
 Interactive
 mode allows the user to query name servers for information about various
 hosts and domains or to print a list of hosts in a domain.
 Non-interactive mode prints just the name and requested